Highlights of the central and eastern Pyrenees – 1/09-9/09/2018

 Cars may be left free of charge all week in the hotel car park.

-From Germany and Northern Europe via Frankfurt or Stuttgart - Karlsruhe - Mulhouse - Lyons - Montpellier - Toulouse on France's A64 to the Tarbes-Ouest exit.
+From Germany via Freiburg - Mulhouse - Lyons - Montpellier - Toulouse on France's A64 to the Tarbes-Ouest exit.

-The nearest airports are Tarbes-Lourdes (few direct flights) and Toulouse (direct flights from many European airports).
+The nearest airports are Tarbes-Lourdes (no direct flights from Germany) and Toulouse (direct flight possible).
 From Toulouse Airport take a regional train to Tarbes.

-Going by train is a very long journey, but in principle possible by TGV via Paris.
+Going by train from Germany is a very long journey, but in principle possible by TGV via Paris.
 The destination station is Tarbes.

 Guided Bike Tour 1/09-9/09/2018

 Travel to Tarbes.
 Evening meal in the hotel at 8pm.

 - Sunday, 2nd September 2018

 Start of first stage (Tarbes - Bagnères-de-Luchon) at 9am.